Ulrich Maly, Mayor of Nuremberg, Germany

 Mayor of Nuremberg

 1 April 2008: Born in the Bavarian city in 1960, Ulrich Maly is the Social Democratic mayor of Nuremberg (Nürnberg).
 Educated at the Amberger Straße and the Johannes Scharrer Gymnasium, he grew up in the district of Schweinau and took the community service as an alternative to conscription in the military.
 Maly joined the Socialist Youth of Germany, the Social Democratic Party’s youth wing, aged just seven and joined the SPD aged 24.
-The mayor has been shortlisted for 2008 World Mayor Award.
+The mayor was ranked fifth in World Mayor 2008.

 The mayor attended the University of Erlangen-Nuremberg, where he graduated with a doctorate in political science (his thesis being ‘Economy and environment in the policy of municipal development’) in 1990.
 That year he became whip of the SPD group on Nuremberg city council, becoming city treasurer in 1996.